rate-nl/ISO/readme.md

 ## 1. Purpose

 This Access Control Policy defines guidelines for managing access to Rate's information systems, cloud applications, and on-premises infrastructure.
-It ensures proper role-based access and aligns with ISO  27001:2022 Annex A.5.15 requirements.
+It ensures proper role-based access and aligns with ISO  27001:2022 requirements.

 ## 2. Scope